tensorlayer/HyperPose/README.md

 ## Training using Multiple GPUs

-We use Horovod to support train multiple tensorflow programs.
+We use Horovod to support training using multiple GPUs that can spread across multiple machines.
-You would need to install the [OpenMPI](https://www.open-mpi.org/) in your machine.
+You need to install the [OpenMPI](https://www.open-mpi.org/) in your machine.
-We also provide a reference script (`scripts/install-mpi.sh`) to help you go through the installation.
+We also provide an example script (`scripts/install-mpi.sh`) to help you go through the installation.
-Once OpenMPI is installed, you would also need to install Horovod python library.
+Once OpenMPI is installed, you can install Horovod python library as follows:

 ```bash
 pip install horovod
 ```

-Set the `config.TRAIN.train_mode` to `parallel` (default is `single`).
+To enable paralle training, set the `config.TRAIN.train_mode` to `parallel` (default is `single`).

 (i) To run on a machine with 4 GPUs: